landelare/ue5coro/Docs/Awaiters.md

 In practice, for awaiters in this namespace it will usually happen within 2 ticks.

+Note that while async mode coroutines normally drive and own themselves, if they're currently co_awaiting a latent awaiter, the world **can** decide to destroy the coroutine, in which case the same stack unwinding happens.

 The return values of these functions are movable and some of them support multiple concurrent co_awaits, but relying on the latter is not recommended.